Quick Answer

 Step 1

-Visually inspect the lock and surrounding window for obvious damage, rust, loose screws, or misalignment.
+Visually inspect the lock and surrounding window frame for obvious damage, loose screws, excessive rust, or misalignment between the latch and strike plate.

 Step 2